Package Torello.HTML

 Creates a Hashtable that has a count of all open and closed HTML tags found on the page.

-This Hashtable may be regarded as maintaining "counts" on each-and-every HTML 5 element to identify whether there is a one-to-one balance mapping between opening and closing tags for each element.
-When the Hashtable generated by this method produces a number for a particular HTML Element that is not zero, that means there are an unequal number of opening and closing elements for that HTML Element.
+This Hashtable may be regarded as maintaining "counts" on each-and-every HTML tag to identify whether there is a one-to-one balance mapping between opening and closing tags for each element.
+When the Hashtable generated by this method is non-zero (for a particular HTML-Tag) it means that there are an unequal number of opening and closing elements for that tag.

 Example: